 Be sure to always include the same hashtag when posting about your campus' Earth Day event(s).
-Using #greatamericansmokeout #EarthDay #quittobacco #quitvaping #youcanquit is a great way to reach young people, but you can get creative too!
+Using #EarthDay2023 #ED24 #ProtectOurPlanet #QuitTobacco #TobaccoFreePlanet #QuitVaping #TobaccoFreeCampus is a great way to reach students, but you can get creative too!
 Feel free to incorporate campus-specific hashtags to make the posts feel more branded to your campus and student body.